SSS/GNU system - Manual & Documentation

 • Wayland: A protocol for a display server, often used as a modern alternative to X11.

-• Sway: A Wayland compositor compatible with i3-style window management.
+• Hyprland: A Wayland compositor with great and smooth graphics.

 • PipeWire: A modern multimedia framework for managing audio and video streams.